 - Larger size including lid takes up valuable “real estate” on my desk, but does not offer more cutting width.

-- Display screen is covered by lid making it less versatile to use.
+- The display screen is covered by lid making it less versatile to use.

-- Location of power button is not as convenient.
+- Location of the power button is not as convenient.

 - Inability to change the default tool in Silhouette Studio software.
 (Keep in mind that this will likely change in the future).